ListonFermi/Preparation-TOI-Aug/ChatGPT.md

+Prompt:
+`Give me top 10 interview questions each in javascript, node- express, react and mongodb.
+The questions should be in a way that these are the most asked and must known questions.
+And also there is no interview without these questions.
+And one cannot clear any interview without knowing these questions.`

 If there's no limit to the number of questions but the other aspects remain the same (most asked, essential, and must-know questions for clearing interviews), here's an expanded list for each topic:

 ### JavaScript: Comprehensive Interview Questions